(enter "center", "west" or "north" for your location search criteria)

-Eimsbüttel is an uncomplicated neighborhood.
+Eimsbüttel is a easy-going neighborhood.
 You can escape the bustle of the city for a few moments by taking a break in one of the many cafes or strolling along the Osterstraße.
 The district is very popular with students, young families, and all those who prefer a quieter lifestyle but still want to live in the city center while enjoying a neighborly atmosphere.

 Desirable residential area

 The area has predominantly charming older buildings with high ceilings and original wood floors.
 Beautiful facades and balconies line many of the small, quiet streets.
 Walking down those streets, you can spy many green courtyards or even small gardens.
 There are many furnished apartments in Eimsbüttel.
 Most of which are decorated in a modern, creative style.

 Short profile Hamburg Eimsbüttel

 - lively and popular neighborhood with quiet residences

 - beautiful old buildings surrounded by lots of green spaces

 - larger apartments are a rarity

 - families, students, singles, couples

 - close to the green space on the canal (Isebekkanal) and famous Isemarkt